 (CLO) A NASA astronaut was taken to the hospital after returning to Earth from a nearly eight-month mission on the International Space Station (ISS), according to NASA.

-The astronaut landed off the coast of Florida at 07:29 GMT on Friday aboard SpaceX's Crew Dragon capsule, along with three other crew members, two NASA astronauts and a Russian cosmonaut.
+The astronaut landed off the coast of Florida at 07:29 GMT on Friday aboard SpaceX's Crew Dragon capsule, along with three other crew members: two NASA astronauts and a Russian cosmonaut.

 Astronauts Matthew Dominick, Michael Barratt and Jeanette Epps, and cosmonaut Alexander Grebenki of Roscosmos returned early Friday.
 Photo: Joel Kowsky/UPI/REX/Shutterstock

 The crew includes American astronauts Matthew Dominick, Michael Barratt, Jeanette Epps, and Russian cosmonaut Alexander Grebenkin.
-Their stay in space is up to 235 days, longer than the usual 6-month mission on the ISS.
+Their time in space is up to 235 days, longer than the usual 6-month mission on the ISS.

 "The astronaut is being monitored at Ascension Sacred Heart Hospital Pensacola and is in stable condition, being monitored as a precaution," NASA said in a statement.
-The agency did not provide details about the astronaut's health condition.
+The agency did not disclose details about the astronaut's health condition.

 The Russian space agency Roscosmos posted a photo of Grebenkin standing upright and smiling brightly on the Telegram platform, with the caption: "After completing the mission and landing, cosmonaut Alexander Grebenkin feels very healthy!".